As a FTB what is the most important advice you can give me regarding purchase conveyancing in Upper Tean?

 I've recently found out that there is a flying freehold issue on a property I have offered on two weeks back in what was supposed to be a straight forward, chain free conveyancing.
 Upper Tean is where the house is located.
 What do you suggest?

 Flying freeholds in Upper Tean are not the norm but are more likely to exist in relation to terraced houses.
 Even where you use a solicitor outside Upper Tean you would need to get your solicitor to go through the deeds very carefully.
 Your mortgage company may require your conveyancing solicitor to take out an indemnity policy.
 Some of the more diligent conveyancing solicitors in Upper Tean may determine that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
 You should also check with your insurance broker as to whether they will insure a flying freehold premises.

-We're new to the buying process - agreed a price, but the selling agent has warned us that the vendor will only issue a contract if we appoint the agent's chosen solicitors as they are insisting on an ‘expedited deal’.
-We would rather use a high street conveyancer who is familiar with conveyancing in Upper Tean
+We're first time buyers - agreed a price, but the selling agent told us that the owners will only proceed if we appoint their recommended solicitors as they are insisting on an ‘expedited deal’.
+My instinct tells me that we should use a family conveyancer with experience of conveyancing in Upper Tean

-It is improbable the vendors are driving this.
-If they desire ‘a quick sale', alienating a serious purchaser is counter productive.
-Speak to the vendors direct and make the point that (a)you are serious buyers (b)you are excited to move forward, with mortgage lined up © you are chain free (d) you wish to move quickly (e)but you are going to instruct your preferred Upper Tean conveyancing firm - not the ones that will provide the negotiator at the agency a referral fee or hit his conveyancing thresholds set by head office.
+It is highly unlikely the owners are behind this.
+Should the seller desire ‘a quick sale', alienating a motivated purchaser is counter productive.
+Bypass the agents and go straight to the owners and make the point that (a)you are keen to buy (b)you are ready to progress, with finances in place © you are chain free (d) you wish to move quickly (e)but you are going to appoint your preferred Upper Tean conveyancing solicitors - rather thanthose that will earn their estate agent a kickback or achieve conveyancing thresholds pre-set by HQ.